Symposium on Indigenous Courts

 Price per person: See all prices on bottom page, including: member-rates, early bird fee, etc.

-Location: Online & In Person: Ottawa, ON
+Location: Online & In Person: Delta Ottawa Hotel, 101 Lyon Street N., Ottawa, ON K1R 5T9

 Bilingual program with simultaneous interpretation